Łazienki Park: White House

-The Little White House (Biały Domek) is a garden villa built in 1774-76 by Domenico Merlini.
+The White House (Biały Dom) is a garden villa built in 1774-76 by Domenico Merlini.
 It housed King Poniatowski's mistress and, for a time, Louis XVIII, who lived here in 1801-05 during his exile from France.
 Built in the form of a square, it has identical facades, adorned with rustication, an attic and a small pavilion at the top.
 The interiors were decorated by the prominent Polish painters Jan Ścisło and Jan Bogumił Plersch.

-Though the Little White House was devastated by the Germans during World War II, many of its interior furnishings survived.
+Though the White House was devastated by the Germans during World War II, many of its interior furnishings survived.
 The most interesting include grotesque paintings in the dining room, 18th-century Chinese wallpaper in the parlor, the king's bed in the bedchamber, and a cabinet in the form of an arbor with trompe-l'œil paintings by Plersch.